Mark-A-Williams/MWMass/README.md

+# 2020 update

+Attempting to bring some sanity to this and see if I can still make it work.
+Tread carefully, there is some seriously terrible code here

 # MWMass

 My MPhys project!!!

 Update 3/1/19: uploaded mega_orbit_fit.py - the mcmc fitting script.
 Input data is sgr_input_data.npy and vc_rh_arrays_log.npy